terror/monk/README.md

-**monk** is a tree-walk interpreter for a small language — following the text *Writing an Interpreter in Go* by Thorsten Ball.
+**monk** is a tree-walk interpreter for a small language — written by following the text *Writing an Interpreter in Go* by Thorsten Ball.

 What does the language look like?